Galicia

 Macroeconomic situation

-According to CaixaBank Research estimates, Galicia’s GDP will grow by 2.8% in 2025, at a similar rate to the Spanish economy as a whole (2.9%).
-Industry is recovering, especially its powerful motor vehicle industry, whereas exports and consumption are somewhat more sluggish, mirroring the slowdown in employment.
+According to CaixaBank Research estimates, Galicia’s GDP grew by 2.7% in 2025, 0.1 pp below the figure for the Spanish economy as a whole.
+The housing market is performing well and industry is experiencing a tentative recovery, especially the powerful motor vehicle industry, whereas exports and consumption are somewhat more sluggish, mirroring the slowdown in employment.

-For 2026, our forecasts indicate GDP growth of 2.0% in Galicia, slightly below the national average (2.1%).
-Against a backdrop of rising wages, easing inflation and falling interest rates, we expect household spending to gain momentum.
-The faster roll-out of EU funds and improving financing conditions could boost investment and business activity.
-However, any upturn in exports could be hampered by the weakness of the European economy and rising tariffs.
+For 2026, our forecasts indicate GDP growth of 2.3% in Galicia, slightly below the national average (2.4%).
+According to the latest figures, household spending is gaining momentum, while the faster roll-out of EU funds and improving financing conditions could boost investment and business activity.
+However, any upturn in exports could be hampered by the weakness of the European economy and geopolitical and trade tensions, which have heightened the downside risks to the outlook.

 GDP

 The Galician labour market is slightly more sluggish than across the country as a whole.
-The number of registered workers affiliated to Social Security grew by 1.6% in 2024, compared to 2.4% in Spain, while this year has seen a similar trend: 1.8% growth year-on-year in October (vs. 2.4% on average) was supported by job creation in administrative activities, education and healthcare, although there were heavy job losses in the public sector.
-In turn, the unemployment rate in Q3 2025 stood at 8.0%, 2.5 points below the national average.
+The number of registered workers affiliated to Social Security grew by 1.7% in 2025, compared to 2.3% in Spain, while this year has seen a similar trend: 1.5% growth year-on-year in February (vs. 2.2%).
+However, the unemployment rate is below average: it stood at 8.3% in Q4 2025, 1.6 points below the national average.

-Goods exports are performing better than in the country as a whole.
-In 2024, they grew by 3.3% (vs. 0.2%) and, although in January-August of this year the rate of growth slowed considerably, it is still above average (0.5% year-on-year vs. 0.3%): strong sales in the motor vehicle industry and textile and food sectors – especially fish products – are in stark contrast to the sharp decline (the second in a row) in energy products (oil products), driven by their prices returning to normal.
+Exports of goods, which performed better than on average across Spain in 2023-2024, saw a significant decline in 2025, falling by 0.3% (vs. 0.7% in Spain): strong sales in the motor vehicle industry and textile and food sectors – especially fish products – were in stark contrast to the sharp decline in capital goods (especially industrial machinery and transport equipment) and energy products (oil products), driven by their prices returning to normal.

 Registered workers affiliated to Social Security